- Last updated on .

 Montpellier beaches France near Sete

-Sete is also a great town to have a meal in after the beach.
-In the centre of Sete along the Grand Canal, you will find a lot of good restaurants, that are relatively inexpensive.
+Sete is also a great town to have a meal in after you have sunned yourself on the beach.
+In the centre of Sete along the Grand Canal, you will find a lot of really good fish restaurants, that are relatively inexpensive.

 Apartments and villas near Montpellier beaches